BouncyButton/bouncybutton.github.io/rulesbook/sources/condensed/5a-brl.md

 # Bayesian rule lists

 Bayesian rule lists are a probabilistic-based model.
+The method employs a prior over rule lists to encourage **sparsity** and leverages Bayesian inference to find the most probable rule set given the data.

 ## TL;DR
 * **Pros:**
   * Estimates probabilities in a sound Bayesian framework.
 * **Cons:**
   * Requires costly MCMC sampling.
+  * Bounded by the premined association rules.

 ## Algorithm